logdna/logdna-agent-v2/docs/README.md

   "value": "label.app.kubernetes.io/name:sample-app, annotation.user:sample-user"
 ```

  In the above configuration, the agent will return all log lines coming from the "default" Kubernetes namespace, but filter out anything with a label key/value of `app.kubernetes.io/name:sample-app` or an annotation with a key/value of `user:sample-user`.
 If both inclusion and exclusion filters are present in the configuration, the Agent will apply the inclusion rule first, followed by the exclusion rule.

+ The Kubernetes filtering uses information from the K8s API.
+As a result, in order for filtering to work you need to have the `LOGDNA_USE_K8S_LOG_ENRICHMENT` set to `always`; which is the default.

 **Note:**

+* As with regex filtering, the exclusion rules are applied after the inclusion rules.
+Therefore, in order for a lint to be ingested, it needs to match all inclusion rules (if any) and NOT match any exclusion rule.
-For the key/value files, only integers [0-9], lower case letters [a-z] and the characters `.`, `/`, `-` are supported.
-We also do not support nested label or annotation structures.
+* For the key/value files, only integers [0-9], lower case letters [a-z] and the characters `.`, `/`, `-` are supported.
+* We do not support nested label or annotation structures; only simple key/value pairs.

 ### Resource Limits